tardate/LittleArduinoProjects/BoldportClub/stringy/DemoBurner/README.md

 ### Next Steps

-In investigating the original source, I've seen a few areas that might be worth working on:
+After investigating the original source, I've seen a few areas that might be worth working on:

 * finer-grained duration control.
 2 bits isn't enough for more complex scores
 * running longer tracks.
 When I tried longer pieces, I suspect I ran into memory addressing limits or possibly timing bugs  - not sure which yet, but 20 odd measures in, the stringy would go haywire.